 The apostle Paul endured tremendous hardship, and his example teaches us that we have the ability—and even responsibility—to choose how we let our circumstances affect us.
 Paul had to decide whether to let his circumstances weigh him down or to. . .

-We all know about the church grapevine.
-It's very good in spreading news, but it can be equally as evil when it spreads gossip and rumor.
-David Maas reveals how gossip harms the gossip himself.
+The church grapevine is good at spreading news, but it can be evil when it spreads gossip and rumor.
+Gossip actually harms the gossip himself.
+Here's how.